fmidev/nemo-fmi-devel/tests/README.rst

   The OVERFLOW experiment illustrates the impact of different choices of numerical schemes and/or subgrid closures on spurious interior mixing close to bottom topography.
-  The OVERFLOW experiment is adapted from the non-rotating overflow configuration described in Haidvogel and Beckmann (1999) and further used by Ilicak et al. (2012).
+  The OVERFLOW experiment is adapted from the non-rotating overflow configuration described in Haidvogel and Beckmann (1999) :cite:`HAIDVOGEL1999` and further used by Ilicak et al. (2012) :cite:`ILICAK2012`.
-  Here we can assess the behaviour of the second-order tracer advection scheme FCT2 and fortht-order FCT4, with some exemple of python scripts into the notebook associated.
+  Here we can assess the behaviour of the second-order tracer advection scheme FCT2 and fortht-order FCT4, z-coordinate and sigma coordinate (...).

+  Below the animation of the OVERFLOW test case in sigma coordinate with the forth-order advection scheme FCT4.

   .. image:: _static/OVF-sco_FCT4_flux_cen-ahm1000.gif